Logo

 • Simple account setup;

-• Minimal interface complexity.
+• Minimal interface complexity for first-time users.

 7. Kraken — Compliance-Driven Trading Platform